ukbendavies/training/README.md

 My personal training and a place for me to gather together interesting articles along the way.

-To view any of the html examples, sync this repo and open the html in a local browser.
-If viewed on github the html does not render inline.
+To view or use the examples: please sync this repo and open in a local client e.g. Chrome / Edge.
+You can view the html code on github however the html does not render inline.

-I hope you find this as interesting as I do and if this helps you out or you'd like to contribute that is great too, all licensed as MIT so do what you need with my content thanks.
+I hope you find this research as interesting as I do and I hope it helps you out or you'd like to contribute it would be great to get your insights too.
+I have licensed the repo as MIT so please do what you like with my content thanks and give me a star if you find this useful.

 ## Topics include